PierreCapo/treeviz/README.md

 ## Example

-Assuming that you already have an HTML element on the pagh with the tag `id="a_tree"`
+Assuming that you already have an HTML element on the page with the tag `id="a_tree"`

 #### Flat data case :